BhujayKumarBhatta/ms00/README.md

    and another is admin network , which can be further separated from the above two network

-token can be used for authenticating an user wiithout the need for user To verify token:
+token can be used for authenticating an user wiithout the need for user to enter password

+To verify token:
  curl -H  "X-Auth-Token:<paste toekn here>"  localhost:5001/token/verify_token